Baiiki/nitro-generator-checker/README.md

 # Nitro-generator-checker

-To start with, we need to install all the necessary modules for stealing passwords.
+To start with, we need to install all the necessary modules for generate and checks nitros.
 ```pip install -r requirements.txt```